shahkh-eng/Project-Code-Ansible/README.md

     (config-line)#exit

 5.Try to ping and SSH the R2-f2/0 ip addresses from Network Automation appliance command line (Should work if above steps are correct).

+Ansible Workflow:

+        1.Playbooks are created in YAML language to describe the workflow.

+        2.Playbooks are deployed to an Ansible control machine.

+        3.Control machine runs the playbook, the modules (Python Code) are copied to the remote hosts.

+        4.Finally Ansible runs those modules (python code to automate the tasks) on the remote device in case of Linux servers (Cisco IOS-XR also support this model) but with networking devices e.g. routers/switches etc the python script is run locally on the control machine and only the CLI commands are sent from the control machine to the managed device over SSH.

+To execute the playbook:

+        $ ansible-playbook -i (inventory) (file name).yml

+We can install Ansible on Linux distributions e.g. Fedora, Red Hat Enterprise Linux, and CentOS operating systems in package form.
+Can install on Ubuntu and debian based distributions using the official package.
+Check the installation documentation, But as we are working on “Network Automation Appliance”, it’s already installed.
+We will use 5 Cisco (IOS) Routers inside GNS3 environment to get started at a very basic level, you can built on it step by step.

 Related Links: